yui/grover/README.md

            --junit JUnit XML export
-       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --coverage Generate a coverage report and print it to the screen (you must intrument your own files with YUITest first)
+       --server Starts a static file server in the CWD, tests should be relative to this directory --port <Number> The port to start the server on --coverage Generate a coverage report and print it to the screen (you must instrument your own files with YUITest first)
        --coverage-warn <Number> The percentage to highlight as low coverage, default is 80

 Saving Results